leloykun/leloykun.github.io/content/ponder/steepest-descent-finsler/index.md

 ## Acknowledgements

-Big thanks to Jeremy Bernstein and Cédric Simal for productive discussions on the topic!
+Big thanks to Jeremy Bernstein, Cédric Simal, and Antonio Silveti-Falls for productive discussions on the topic!

 ## How to cite